Life of Raptors / Life of Owls

 ⮜⮜ Back to School Programs

-Like most of our on-grounds programs, the Life of Raptors and Life of Owls programs include an engaging educational lesson, hands-on animal biofact interaction, a fun activity, a specially themed scavenger hunt, and time for open exploration of the museum.
+Like most of our on-grounds programs, the Life of Owls programs include an engaging educational lesson, hands-on animal biofact interaction, a fun activity, a specially themed scavenger hunt, and time for open exploration of the museum.
 Read below to learn more about each of these; remember, your program can be shortened to fit any time constraints.

 Educational Lesson: 60 Minutes